You can complain about poor service or delays.

 The DWP will phone you to discuss your complaint.
 If they can’t get through, they will send you a letter.

-If you are not happy with the initial response, you can ask that your complaint goes to a Complaints Resolution Manager.
-When a complaint goes to a Complaints Resolution Manager, it is called a Tier One complaint.
+If you are not happy with the initial response, you can ask that your complaint goes to a senior manager within the Complaints team.

-After the Complaints Resolution Manager has received your Tier One complaint, they will phone you within two days to update you.
+After the senior manager has received your complaint, they will phone you to update you.
 After they have phoned you, they will deal with the complaint and you will hear from them again within three weeks (or 15 working days).

-If you are not happy with the response from the Tier Two complaint, you can take your complaint to the Independent Case Examiner (ICE), which is separate from the DWP.
-You can find out how to take a complaint to ICE on the Independent Case Examiner page of the gov.uk website.
+If you are not happy with the response from the complaint, you can take your complaint to the Independent Case Examiner (ICE), which is separate from the DWP.
+You can find out how to take a complaint to ICE on the Independent Case Examiner page of the Gov.UK website.